worldmaking/digm5010/automata.md

 ---youtube:2iDc4C6vbcc

-notes: Decades later Christopher Langton proposed a more concise self-reproducing CA, which has since been further improved upon using artificial evolutionary techniques.
+Decades later Christopher Langton proposed a more concise self-reproducing CA, which has since been further improved upon using artificial evolutionary techniques.

 ---